 The Q&A article format allows undergraduate students to submit any questions they have pertaining to the field of Health Sciences.
 Topics may include, but are not limited to: Biochemistry and Biomedical Research, Health Policy, Global Health, Population Health, Clinical Research, and Health Ethics.
 For every issue of The Meducator, one question will be selected from the pool of entries to be answered in the publication.
 The student whose question is chosen will awarded a small prize as deemed fit by the Meducator staff.

-We also conduct video interviews with undergraduate student authors featured in The Meducator about their work, which are posted in your youtube channel after the release of our newest issues.
+We also conduct video interviews with undergraduate student authors featured in The Meducator about their work, which are posted on The Meducator‘s Official Youtube Channel after the release of our newest issues.

-The PathoProfile piece is a unique piece generated through the collaboration of our Editorial and Graphics teams.
+The PathoProfile piece is a unique piece generated through the collaboration of our Editorial Board and Graphics and Design Team.
 It aims to creatively and visually depict the pathophysiology of various diseases and their underlying biological processes by highlighting the key stages of the disease process.

-NeuroAbstracts is a feature of the three winning abstracts in the annual undergraduate NeuroXChange conference held in May.
-This is an Ontario-wide event held by the McMaster Biology and Psychology Society which allows undergraduate students to explore and share their passion for neuroscience research.
-Each year, The Meducator judges and awards the three winning poster abstracts to be published in print for the fall issue.
+The Meducator collaborates with undergraduate student research conferences held at McMaster University to showcase exciting student-led research from around Canada.
+NeuroAbstracts features abstracts from the four winning poster presentations in the annual undergraduate NeuroXChange conference held in May.
+This is an Ontario-wide event hosted by the McMaster Biology and Psychology Society which allows undergraduate students to explore and share their passion for neuroscience research.
+Each year, The Meducator judges and awards the four winning poster abstracts to be published in print for the fall issue.